top of page

 Par 5 Hole Redesign:

-The green is widened, deepened and contoured into two terraces and the back of the green is raised to entice long approach shots without fear of the ball going over the back.
-However a long fourth bunker to the right of the green has been added to increase risk.
+The green is widened, deepened and contoured into two terraces and the back of it raised to entice long approach shots and for the surface to hold the ball.
+However, to make things interesting a long fourth bunker to the left of the green has been added.

 Re-design of the Par 5 #8 hole Knaresborough Golf Club